Vehicle Personal Property Taxes and Local Registration Fees

 Although the personal property tax seems onerous to many and may indeed be onerous to residents experiencing financial difficulties, the Commonwealth and the City have taken steps to limit the burden placed on vehicle owners who use their vehicles solely for day-to-day personal activities.
 For vehicles used at least 50 percent for personal uses, the Commonwealth offers Personal Property Tax Relief, which pays the majority of the personal property taxes on the first $20,000 in assessed value.
 (The percentage and amount of the tax covered varies from year to year.)
 The City waives taxes on vehicles valued at less than $1,000, offers residents the opportunity to appeal the vehicle assessment if they feel high mileage or mechanical damage lowers the vehicle's value, and allows payment plans for taxpayers having difficulty meeting their tax obligations.
 In addition, the City has the Personal Property Tax Relief Program for Elderly and Disabled Persons, which offers complete exemption of the tax on one vehicle for persons who meet age or disability provisions as well as income and asset limitations.

-On March 16, the Alexandria City Council voted unanimously to eliminate the requirement that vehicle owners display a windshield decal to indicate payment of the personal property tax.
+Beginning in tax year 2019, the Alexandria City Council voted unanimously to eliminate the requirement that vehicle owners display a windshield decal to indicate payment of the personal property tax.
 Existing City decals may be removed, and decals will not be issued for future vehicle registrations or renewals.
 Vehicles must still display current state inspection decals as required by state law.

 More than three quarters of all Virginia localities have abolished the decal requirement.
 Alexandria joins these jurisdictions in providing a streamlined tax process and improved customer service.
 Automated license plate readers mounted on City parking enforcement vehicles will help identify possible tax evaders by integrating with the City’s tax records.
 Along with enhanced collaboration agreements with the Virginia Department of Motor Vehicles and the courts, expanded use of license plate readers is expected to produce sufficient revenues to offset the cost of eliminating decals.